-e command line option ignored

 -e (,*,447957) is equivalent to root eventTree>Draw("px","event==447957"); -e (11956,,*) is equivalent to root eventTree>Draw("px","run==11956"); -e (11956,10,*) is equivalent to root eventTree>Draw("px","run==11956&&subrun==10");

-#6 Updated by Gavin Davies almost 6 years ago
+#6 Updated by Gavin Davies about 6 years ago

 We would like to reopen this ticket.